nestybox/sysbox/README.md

 * sysvisor-mgr

-sysvisor-runc is the program that creates containers; it's a fork of the [OCI runc](https://github.com/opencontainers/runc), but has been modified to run system containers.
-It's mostly but not totally OCI compatible (see section OCI compatibiity below for details).
-Docker interacts with sysvisor-runc.
+sysvisor-runc is the program that creates containers.
+It's the frontend of sysvisor: higher layers (e.g., Docker) invoke sysvisor-runc to launch system containers.

 sysvisor-fs is a file-system-in-user-space (FUSE) that emulates portions of the container's filesystem, in particular the `/proc/sys` directory.
 It's purpose is to expose system resources inside the system container with proper isolation from the host.

 sysvisor-mgr is a daemon that provides services to sysvisor-runc and sysvisor-fs.
 For example, it manages assignment of exclusive user namespace subuid mappings to system containers.

+Together, sysvisor-fs and sysvisor-mgr are the backends for sysvisor.
+Communication between sysvisor components is done via gRPC.

 ## Supported Linux Distros